jsots/War/README.md

 # The Queen's War

 > Since the dawn of time, war has prioritized the King and his army.
 Not this time!
 The queen's war is an automated version of the classic card game War.
-In this version, the Ace is low, and the queen is high.
+In this version, the Ace is low and the queen is high.
 You are fighting to defend her queendom and honor.

 ## Card Ranks